nhsconnect/prm-practice-migration-staging/guide/04-initial-data-production.md

 ## What is the Initial Data Production?

-The Initial Data Production is the point at which a copy of the current clinical solution data is provided to the new supplier, who import it into a test version of their system.
+The Initial Data Production is the point at which a copy of the current clinical system data is provided to the new supplier, who import it into a test version of their system.

 The Initial Data Production activity enables [data checking](#data-checking) to begin – the practice will perform data checking tasks in the test system to make sure that the imported patient data matches how it was when it was taken from your current system.
 During this stage, the new supplier will provide a set of test criteria for data checking.
 The practice will be asked to find patient records that match the set criteria (up to 20 records) and a selection of random records.